Research Excellence Framework, or REF for short, is the name given to the process of assessing the quality of research carried out in UK HEIs.

 Why is REF 2021 important to Edinburgh Napier University?

-If the quality of research produced at the university is not of a high enough standard, it will affect the academic reputation of the university and future funding.
+The quality of research produced at the university, as assessed by the REF, affects the academic reputation of the university and future funding.

 How do I comply with the open access requirements of REF 2021?